flight-test-engineering/PSim-RCAM/README.md

 # PSim-RCAM
 Welcome to PSim-RCAM - short for Python Simulation - Research Civil Aircraft Model!

-This is a Python implementation of the non-linear flight dynamics model proposed by:
+This is a Python implementation of the non-linear flight dynamics model published by:
 Group for Aeronautical Research and Technology Europe (GARTEUR) - [Research Civil Aircraft Model (RCAM) (rev Jun 1995)](http://garteur.org/wp-content/reports/FM/FM_AG-08_TP-088-3.pdf)
 HOWEVER:
-    # a few equations and values are only available in the later RCAM revision (rev Feb 1997)
+    # a few equations and values are only available in the later RCAM revision (dated Feb 1997)
-    # the 1997 revision is not availble to the public
+    # the 1997 revision is not easy to find
     # the values and equations from this reference were obtained from youtube videos listed below:

 The excellent tutorials by Christopher Lum (for Matlab/Simulink) were used as a guide: